 I especially love how you can often spend less than a fiver and make something so useful and handy like this Ikea hack magazine holder.
 All in a few minutes too.

 This magazine holder is made from the Ikea Nyplockad plate stand (also called Ostbit plate holder in some countries).
-The plate holder can be assembled according to the instructions and used as it is as a magazine rack.
-This works really well if you’ve got more of the floppier kind of mags.
+The plate holder can be assembled according to the instructions and used as it is as a magazine rack but I felt it looked a bit clunky.